reinesaj2/solo-red-team/README.md

 - Failed‑auth telemetry, nonce issuance cadence, and response size variance can signal brute‑force and digest replay.
 Rate‑limit challenges, bind nonce to client tuple, and randomize static response sizes.
 - Password reuse signals across services inform hardening and user training; enforce unique credentials and breached‑password checks.

+## See Also
+See also: `federated-ids` — privacy-preserving distributed detection system complementary to this red-team lab.

 ## Methodology